leboncoin/frontend-technical-test/README.md

+# Leboncoin Technical Test - Chat Application

+# Introduction

+This project showcases a simple yet effective chat application, designed and implemented as a technical test for Leboncoin.
+The focus was on creating user-friendly UI/UX, mirroring the simplicity of popular chat systems.

+# Design

+Initial designs focused on simplicity, avoiding user disorientation with complex changes.
+Opted for separate pages for correspondents and conversations for clarity and focus on logic.

+# Development

+Created on a dedicated branch "test-antoine" to align with best practices in collaborative environments.
+Utilized Styled-components for clearer, more organized code.
+Despite more experience with SASS and Tailwind, the scoping feature of Styled-components was advantageous.
+Initial hard-coded implementation followed by dynamic data fetching.

+Middleware in conversations.js: Faced an issue where the middleware intercepted the conversation/:id route, resulting in an empty array response.
+Resolved by adding a check in the conditional statement to exclude requests containing senderId, thus preventing unintended interceptions.

+Persistent lastMessageTimestamp Update Issue: Encountered a bug where updates to lastMessageTimestamp in conversations were not reflected in real-time due to the static nature of the JSON database import.
+This requires server restarts to recognize updates in the JSON file, an issue that remains unresolved within the project's scope and time frame.

+# Technical Challenges and Solutions

+Implemented reusable API fetch functions for enhanced security, refactoring, and reusability.
+Utilized useRef for auto-scrolling to the latest message in the chat.

+# Version Control

+Regular, feature-specific commits for clear historical tracking.

+# UI Enhancements

+Simple profile pictures using correspondents' first name initials.
+Considered randomly generated backgrounds for each profile for personalization but prioritized time management.

+# Future Improvements

+Implement a login page redirection for non-logged users (current getLoggedUserId returns a hardcoded user).
+Establish default color variables for consistent styling across components.
+Explore WebSocket for real-time communication.
+Enhance accessibility for inclusivity.

+# Conclusion

+This project, while limited by time constraints, demonstrates key aspects of chat application development with a focus on user experience, technical problem-solving, and clean code practices.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.